aws-neuron/aws-neuron-sdk/docs-rtd/neuron-guide/neuron-frameworks/tensorflow-neuron/tutorials/tutorial-tensorflow-compile-infer.rst

    scp -i <PEM key file>  ./resnet50_neuron.zip ubuntu@<instance DNS>:~/ # if Ubuntu-based AMI scp -i <PEM key file>  ./resnet50_neuron.zip ec2-user@<instance DNS>:~/  # if using AML2-based AMI

+3.4.
+To check the supported operations for the uncompiled model or information on Neuron subgraphs for the compiled model, please see :ref:`neuron_check_model`.

 Step 4: Deployment Instance Installations
 -----------------------------------------